-Unless otherwise outlined in this document, all regular Barn Hunt Association rules apply at Regionals.
+• Unless otherwise outlined in this document, all regular Barn Hunt Association rules apply at Regionals.

-Regionals Grand National Rules
+Part 2: Regionals Grand National Rules

 - To be eligible for a Grand National Bye at the National, each dog must enter and compete in 4 Trials over two days.
-Dogs enter the class they are eligible to enter; either Senior A/B, Master A, or Master B/Championship. - Move ups and lateral moves are allowed as specified in the rules for regular events. - All Regional Grand National course runs count toward regular Barn Hunt Senior or Master titles. - Only dogs who enter and compete in all four Trials are eligible for Grand National Byes. - Rules for Senior and Master as they are set forth in the latest Rulebook apply, with the following exceptions: - Ring sizes must be a minimum of 24 x 24 and may be up to 32 x 32 for both Senior and Master. - The minimum bale numbers are 50 for Senior, 75 for Master.
-The maximum bale number limit is waived for Senior and Master and any maximum number of bales may be used depending on Club inventory and ring size. - Senior may contain a Distance Challenge (DC) as long as it does not block more than 25% of the course and one tunnel portal is outside the DC. - Master may contain a DC that blocks up to 50% of the course.
-All portals of the tunnel may be within the DC, but if so, one tunnel portal must be less than 2 feet from the outside boundary of the DC.
+Dogs enter the class they are eligible to enter; either Senior A/B, Master A, or Master B/Championship.
+Dogs cannot be double-entered (Senior B + Master A or B) at a Regional. - Move ups and lateral moves are allowed as specified in the rules for regular events. - All Regional Grand National course runs count toward regular Barn Hunt Senior or Master titles. - Only dogs who enter and compete in all four Trials are eligible for Grand National Byes. - Rules for Senior and Master as they are set forth in the latest Rulebook apply, with the following exceptions: - Ring sizes must be a minimum of 24 x 24 and may be up to 32 x 32 for both Senior and Master. - The bale numbers are 55-70 for Senior, 70-90 for Master. - Senior may contain a Distance Challenge (DC) as long as it does not block more than 25% of the course and one tunnel portal is outside the DC.

-- Senior tunnels will be 12' to 20'.
+- Master may contain a DC that blocks up to 50% of the course.
+All portals of the tunnel may be inside the DC (see the Judge Rulebook for guidelines) - Senior tunnels will be 12' to 20'.
 Master tunnels will be 14' to 22'.
-Both Senior and Master tunnels will have a minimum of two turns and a maximum of three turns and may have multiple portals (see Competitor Rulebook for rules on multi-portal tunnels).
+Both Senior and Master tunnels will have a minimum of two turns and a maximum of three turns and may have multiple portals (see Competitor Rulebook for rules on multi-port tunnels).
 There may be more than one tunnel and/or a combination of unofficial and official tunnels.